Shresth72/Govt-Billing-Invoice/README.md

 # Invoice App with React Native and Expo Go

 Welcome to the Invoice App repository!
+#### We are team BACKDOOR INOVATORS for Smart India Hackathon
+### Members:
+- Ashwary Tripathi (Leader)
+- Shrestha Shashank
+- Ahbar Husain
+- Amal Kumar
+- Indrani Dutta
+- Yash Arya

-This mobile application is built using React Native and Expo Go, designed to streamline the process of creating, managing, and sharing invoices for your business or personal use.
+This mobile application prototype is built using React Native and Expo Go, designed to streamline the process of creating, managing, and sharing invoices for your business or personal use.

 ## What is an Invoice App?